Which is the Best Space Heater for your RV?

 Space Heater Safety

 Before choosing and buying a heater to use in your RV, I strongly recommend reading my article titled “Is It Safe to Use a Space Heater in an RV?”.
-Using a space heater in an RV, or anywhere for that matter, is a safety risk, and I believe it's important to understand the risk involved before deciding whether or not it's a risk you want to accept.

 See also: How We Prepare Our RV for Winter Living

-That said, please extensively research, compare, read reviews, etc. before buying any heater with the intent of using it an RV.
-In this article I've only listed heaters with lots of positive reviews, but your situation may be different from that of the people who recommend these space heaters.
-If you have any doubts about your RV's electrical capabilities, consult an electrician for a second opinion.
+I’ve only listed heaters with plenty of positive reviews, but your situation may be different from that of the people who recommend these space heaters.
+If you have any doubts about your RV’s electrical capabilities, consult an electrician for a second opinion.

 Ceramic space heaters